edwin-jones/edwin-jones.github.io/index.md

 and many more acronyms that are too numerous to fit onto one page.
 I love to tinker.
 I originally built this site from scratch in ASP.NET to keep track of my random projects and host my rants.
 I then moved to [Jekyll](https://jekyllrb.com/) and [Github Pages](https://pages.github.com/) to give it a more up to date feel.
 You can find the repository I'm using [here.](https://github.com/edwinj85/edwinj85.github.io)

-I have previously spent my time writing for websites such as <a href="http://www.xboxic.com/">Xboxic</a>
-and <a href="http://parentalguidanceuk.blogspot.com/">Parental Guidance</a>, the
-latter of which I co-founded.
-I also have experience presenting live TV shows on the now defunct Game Network show <a href="http://en.wikipedia.org/wiki/Game_Guru">Game Guru.</a> I currently work as a software developer at <a href="http://www.mediatonicgames.com/">Mediatonic,</a> however before that I worked as a software engineer for <a href="https://www.exclaimer.co.uk/">Exclaimer,</a> <a href="https://www.ea.com/en-gb">Electronic Arts,</a>
+I currently work as a software developer at <a href="http://www.mediatonicgames.com/">Mediatonic,</a> however before that I worked as a software engineer for <a href="https://www.exclaimer.co.uk/">Exclaimer,</a> <a href="https://www.ea.com/en-gb">Electronic Arts,</a>
 <a href="http://www.premiertaxfree.com/">Premier Tax Free</a> and for <a href="http://www.computerc.co.uk">Computer Care.</a>

 I have samples of my work all over this site so feel free to look around.
 More things